 Coral is located at Sea Turtle Inc. Outside the 2nd building at the far back end of the parking lot.
 However Coral is behind a gate that is locked when the business is close, which is 4p.m off season, & 5p.m. summer season.
 Coral was painted by the artist Beth Fedigan.

 This is one of the more difficult Sea Turtles on the trail to gain access to.
 The Beach Park Turtle is located just inside the entrance of a local Waterpark, the Beach Park at Isla Blanca.

 The water park is currently closed due to Covid-19 safety.
 It is currently scheduled to reopen sometime later this year in 2021.
 Until the Waterpark reopens you can currently only see the Beach Park Sea Turtle Monday through Friday 8a.m. – 5p.m.

 The Beach Park Sea Turtle is the 2nd Largest Sea Turtle on the trail.
-The Beach Park Sea Turtle is 11 feet tall.
-It is located on the side of a roof support pillar, of a building at the entrance of Beach Park at Isla Blanca Waterpark.
+Isla The Sea Turtle is 11 feet tall.
+She is located on the side of a roof support pillar, of a building at the entrance of Beach Park at Isla Blanca Waterpark.

 This last Sea Turtle is the newest addition to the Sea Turtle Art Trail, its currently not on the visitors center map yet.
-Liberty is located in a Hotel that is currently under renovation.
+Liberty is located in a Hotel known as the Beach Resort by Holiday Inn.

 There are no signs up outside yet currently.
-The hotel is open though, it’s name is Beach Resort at South Padre.
+The hotel is open though.
 Also the reception desk in the main lobby is open.

 THE TURTLE GAME